 Why Do Managers Need to be Emotionally Intelligent?

 One of the main reasons to have a team of emotionally intelligent managers is because then business is likely to be better.
 According to Computer Weekly, “The world’s most effective leaders are alike in one crucial way: they all have a high degree of what has come to be known as emotional intelligence quotient or ‘EQ’ for short.”
 The article goes on to explain, “Psychologist David McClelland did some thorough leadership research that found that executives with higher EQ outperformed their annual revenue targets by 15-20%, and that 87% of the executives rated highly on EQ came in the top 33% of performance-related bonuses.”

 Some Traits of Emotionally Intelligent Managers

 When considering promoting someone to management, look for applicants who boast rewarding relationships with other people, cope well with pressure, and lead by example.
 The Harvard Business Review asserts that emotional intelligence is “firm, but not rigid,” implying that some people may get better at it if it becomes a priority.
 On the other hand, when you make it a point to hire and promote employees with emotional intelligence, you’re more likely to achieve both the work climate and success you want for your 21st century business.

 What do you think?
 On the flip side, what are some traits you’ve encountered of emotionally

 idiotic unintelligent managers?

-About the Author: Shafat Qazi, Founder and CEO of BQE Software, is an engineer-turned-entrepreneur who created the most awarded time billing software ever, BillQuick, while still in college.
-He set out to make time tracking, billing and project management easier for engineers as well as all service professionals, and continues to perfect BQE Software products hands-on today.
+About the Author: Shafat Qazi, founder and CEO of BQE Software, is an engineer-turned-entrepreneur who created the most awarded time billing software ever, BillQuick, while still in college.
+He set out to make time tracking, billing and project management easier for engineers as well as all service professionals, and still continues to work hands-on perfecting its products, like BQE Core.